 - An iterable is an object in Python that can return its members one at a time.

 As you can see in the example code, a string of text is iterable.
 Most of Python’s data types are iterable in some way or another.
-If you want all the nitty-gritty details, head over to the page about iterators.
+If you want to know all the nitty-gritty details, head over to the page about iterators.
 Don’t forget to come back here after, though.

 The next thing we need to tackle: objects.
 This is a big subject, and it has its own chapter in this tutorial: Python classes and objects.
-You don’t need to learn about it now in order to understand Python for-loops.
+You don’t need to learn about it now to understand Python for-loops.
 It’s enough to know that everything in Python is an object, and objects have a certain type and certain properties.
 Being iterable is one of those properties.

 So we know that a for-loop can loop over iterable objects.
 By returning its members one by one, you can loop over each element of an iterable with a for-statement.